scottbreenmsft/scripts/Intune/Reporting/ManagedDeviceCertificateExpiryReport/README.md

 - ManagementCertificateExpirationDate - the management certificate expiry date.
 - DaysUntilExpiry - the numnber of days until the management certificate expires.
 - Expired - true if management certificate has expired, false if still valid.
+- NewerDeviceRecord - A device record with the same serial number has been found that has synced more recently than this device record

 ## Parameters
 - fileName - the path for the report.
 Default is .\ManagedDeviceCertificateExpiryReport.csv